redFrik/yetanotheroscmovieplayer/README.md

 --

 * download and extract the zip from http://github.com/redFrik/yetanotheroscmovieplayer
+* copy your own image and/or movie files into the **data** directory
 * on osx double click the file **yetanotheroscmovieplayer_osx.app**
-* copy your own image and/or movie files into the **data** directory
-* start sending osc commands from python, javascript, puredata, supercollider or whatever - see below
+* start sending osc commands from python, javascript, puredata, supercollider or whatever - see testcode below

 osc protocol
 --